reedacartwright/village_bounding_boxes/README.md

-every villager in the village has claimed a bed, and the village does not have to stretch beyond the initial AABB to encompass all POI, then the center of the village will coincide with the origin of the village, which will coincide with the bottom-north-west corner of the pillow of the bed of one of the villages.
+every villager in the village has claimed a bed, and the village does not have to stretch beyond the initial AABB to encompass all POI, then the center of the village will coincide with the origin of the village, which will coincide with the bottom-north-west corner of the pillow of the bed of one of the villagers.

 However, an unordered map is just that, unordered.
 The C++ standard does not define any requirements on the order of elements in the map.
 Therefore, different